Infiltration (2022 film): Plot

 War is over.
 Ivan came home.
 But even years later, he continues to play it, as a result of which his wife left him.
-And he decides to go to Syria.
+Ivan now a former soldier, sets off on a dangerous mission into Syria to save his ex-commander Gray after his capture by ISIS.
+With the help of U.S. military patrols, he succeeds in freeing Gray and attempts to escape the country while being hunted by terrorists.